Wake

 He now runs “Seven Streets Production House Ltd.” alongside his partner, Catherine and their partner in crime, Selina.

 Wake is a project I will forever hold near and dear to my heart.
-As someone who has struggled with loss and the tainted memories left behind, I wanted to explore this specific aspect of grief and delve into this universal process.
-It is also why I have dedicated this film to my grandmother and great auntie.
+As someone who struggled with loss and the tainted memories left behind, I wanted to explore this specific aspect of grief and share this universal process.
+It is also why I have dedicated this film to my grandma and great auntie.

-This piece is filmed in a 4:3, narrow aspect ratio and in black and white to show the bleak nature of this story and the distance in which we view it from.
-The cinematography is still and stark, with looming landscapes and cold horizons that turn what is normally the beautiful vista of the River Mersey into a haunting, cold world for our story to take place.
-We also chose not to highlight the more iconic buildings of the skyline and instead focused on the the brutal and the cold skyscrapers to rob the viewer of the comfort of familiarity, much like Loretta's own struggle to cling to any form of warmth.
+This piece filmed in a 3:4 narrow aspect ratio in black & white to show the starkness of this story and the distance in which we view it from.
+The story is captured in a cold, stark manner.
+Looming landscapes and cold horizons of dark water turn what is normally the beautiful vista of the River Mersey into a haunting, cold world for our story to take place.

 I also wanted to use the opportunity to platform local and diverse talent.
-Helping people on their journeys and foster a network of collaborators on both sides of the camera.
+Help people on their creative journeys and their careers and foster a network of collaborators on both sides of the camera.
 My home (Liverpool) and the wider region (Northern England) has vast talent and art just waiting to be shown to the world.
-I hope to be a part of this movement and contribute to its momentum.